BeechPPC/madden-betting/README.md

 - 🎨 **Modern Landing Page** - Beautiful landing page for new users with features showcase and pricing
 - 🔐 Google Authentication with Firebase
+- 🏆 **Unique League System** - Each league has a unique ID (XXX-XXX-XXXX format) for easy sharing and joining
 - 📊 Fetch matchup data from Google Sheets
 - 🎯 Submit weekly picks with user-friendly interface
 - 🏆 Live leaderboard showing user rankings